What Should My Subcooling Be?

 While it is true that subcooling is the primary charging measurement on a TXV /TEV / EEV system, subcooling is important to check on every system, every time you connect (whenever possible).

 Negative Subcooling isn’t possible if the liquid line temperature and pressure are taken at the same point.
-What is possible is to have a miscalibration of your tools that makes a zero subcooling look like a negative subcooling.
+What is possible is to have a miscalibration of your tools that make a zero subcooling look like a negative subcooling.

 Zero Subcooling means that the refrigerant in the liquid line is a mix of liquid and vapor, this is not an acceptable condition except in cases where the system is designed to inject discharge gas into the liquid line on purpose to increase liquid pressure (headmaster).